19 Different Types of Penguins Explained

 An interesting fact about the king penguin is that they are known to be excellent divers among the different types of penguins and can reach as deep as 300 meters below.

 King penguins primarily feed on small fish, squid, and lanternfish.
-The king penguins also live in enormous breeding colonies with hundreds of thousands of breeding pairs.
+The king penguins live in enormous breeding colonies with hundreds of thousands of breeding pairs.

-Like the Emperor penguin, the king penguin does not use nests for incubating its eggs.
+Like the Emperor penguin, the King penguin does not use nests to incubate its eggs.
 Here, the King penguins also place their eggs under their bellies on top of their feet.
 Their conservation status is listed as “least concern.”

 11. Chinstrap Penguin